Kim-Macdonald/VoCcaller/README.md

 (For controls (the top 2 fastqIDs), the first part is the control/sampleID (includes date of library prep), 2nd is standardized text, 3rd is the library plate #, 4th part is barcode/index set used)

 The script treats these differently.
-Only pulls out the sampleID for samples (in sample column only).
+Only pulls out the sampleID for samples (to populate sample column only).
 Controls are left as-is.
 FastqIDs are left as-is in sample_name column.

 If this doesn't fit your needs, you can comment out the ----Replace SAMPLE column string with CID only or full pos/neg cntrl name--- section in the script (near end).
 This will keep the fastqID in both sample and sample_name columns.